palrohitg/reviewscrapper/README.md

         pip install -r requirements.txt

-4. Configure the mongoDB not mandatory:
+4. Configure the mongoDB not mandatory [mlab](https://mlab.com/) :

-        [malb](https://mlab.com/) create Cluster and User Access and Network if need to make changes to db.
+         create Cluster, User Access and Network if need to make changes to db.

 5. Run the reviewscrapper and enjoy :